Richard Taylor (Confederate general): Early years

 Richard Taylor was born in 1826 at Springfield, his family's plantation near Louisville, Kentucky, to Zachary Taylor, a lieutenant colonel in the United States Army at the time, and Margaret Mackall (Smith) Taylor.
 He was named after his paternal grandfather, Richard Lee Taylor, a Virginian who had served in the American Revolutionary War (1775–1783).
 Richard Taylor, nicknamed "Dick", had five older sisters, two of whom died in childhood before he was born.
 Three lived to adulthood: Ann Mackall Taylor, Sarah Knox Taylor, and Mary Elizabeth Taylor.
 The children spent much of their early lives on the American frontier, as their father was a career military officer and commanded frontier forts.
 All the family lived with him at these posts.
 As a youth, Richard was sent to private schools in Kentucky and Massachusetts.

 After starting college studies at Harvard College in Cambridge, Massachusetts, Taylor completed them at Yale in New Haven, Connecticut, where he graduated in 1845.
 He was a member of Skull and Bones, Yale's social club.
 He received no academic honors, as he spent most of his time reading classical and military history books.

 At the beginning of the Mexican–American War (1846–1848), Taylor visited his father in the Mexican town of Matamoros in July 1846.
-Reportedly he volunteered to serve as his father's aide-de-camp.
+Reportedly, he volunteered to serve as his father's aide-de-camp.

 Having to leave the war because of rheumatoid arthritis, the younger Taylor agreed to manage the family cotton plantation in Jefferson County, Mississippi.
 In 1850, he persuaded his father (then serving as 12th president after being elected in 1848) to purchase Fashion, a large sugar cane plantation in St. Charles Parish, Louisiana.
 After his father's sudden death in July 1850, Taylor inherited the sugar property.

 On February 10, 1851, Richard Taylor married Louise Marie Myrthe Bringier (d.
-1875), a native of Louisiana and daughter of wealthy French Creole matriarch Aglae Bringier and her husband.
-Steadily Taylor added acreage to the plantation and improved its sugar works at considerable expense; he also expanded its enslaved labor force to nearly 200 people.
+1875), a native of Louisiana and the daughter of a wealthy French Creole matriarch, Aglae Bringier, and her husband.
+Steadily, Taylor added acreage to the plantation and improved its sugar works at considerable expense; he also expanded its enslaved labor force to nearly 200 people.
 He became one of the wealthiest men in Louisiana for his holdings.
 The freeze of 1856 ruined his crop, forcing him into debt with a large mortgage on the plantation.
-His mother-in-law Aglae Bringier financially aided Taylor and his wife.
+His mother-in-law, Aglae Bringier, financially aided Taylor and his wife.

 In 1855, Taylor entered local politics.
 He was elected to the Louisiana State Senate, where he served until 1861.
 First affiliated with the Whig Party, he shifted to the American (Know Nothing) Party and finally joined the Democratic Party.
 He was sent to the first Democratic Convention of 1860 in Charleston, South Carolina, as a state delegate.
-There he witnessed the splintering of the Democrats.
+There, he witnessed the Democrats' splintering.
 While in Charleston, he tried to devise a compromise between the two Democratic factions, but his attempts failed.